influxdata/influxdb-client-csharp/README.md

 ## How To Use

-This clients are a work in progress and hosted in Bonitoo.io Nuget Repository.

-If you want to use it with a .Net CLI or Package Manager, you have to specify source of packages.
-See examples below.

 ### Writes and Queries in InfluxDB 2.0

 The following example demonstrates how to write data to InfluxDB 2.0 and read them back using the Flux language: